Fiscal Distress — Schools

 • A forecasted operating deficit for the current fiscal year exceeding 15% of the school district's general fund revenue for the preceding fiscal year, and the district has not passed a levy to eliminate the deficit in the succeeding fiscal year.

-• A school district in fiscal watch fails to submit a recovery plan that is acceptable to the ODE within 120 days of the date of fiscal watch declaration, or an updated plan when one is required.
+• A school district in fiscal watch fails to submit a recovery plan that is acceptable to the DEW within 120 days of the date of a fiscal watch declaration, or an updated plan when one is required.

-• A school district in fiscal watch has restructured debt under Section 3316.041, R.C., and the school district further experiences an operating deficit, fails to satisfactorily comply with the terms of the recovery plan, or fails to submit an acceptable updated plan when required.
+• A school district in fiscal watch has restructured debt under ORC § 3316.041 and the school district further experiences an operating deficit, fails to comply with the terms of the recovery plan, or fails to submit an acceptable updated plan when required.

 Fiscal Emergency Termination

-• All fiscal emergency conditions eliminated, and no new emergency conditions have occurred.
+• All fiscal emergency conditions have been eliminated, and no new emergency conditions have occurred.

-• An effective financial accounting and reporting system is being implemented, with the expected completion in two years.
+• An effective financial accounting and reporting system is being implemented, with the expected completion within two years.

 • The financial recovery plan objectives are being met.

-• The examination of the school district's five-year forecast includes a nonadverse opinion rendered by the AOS.
+• The examination of the school district's five-year forecast includes a nonadverse opinion rendered by the Auditor of State.

 Members of the Financial Planning and Supervision Commission